Dartmouth-Data-Analytics-Core/RNA-seq_workshop_July2020/Day-1/05-quantification.md

-## Read count quantification
+# Part 5 - Read count quantification

+### Learning objectives:
+- Gain understanding of how reads are counted to quantify expression levels in RNA-seq
+- Learn how to quantify read counts using `htseq-count`
+- Create a gene expression matrix from read count quantifications for the entire dataset

+## Principle of quantifying read counts for RNA-seq
 For most downstream analyses in RNA-seq, especially differential expression, we care about how many reads aligned to a specific gene, as this tells us about its expression level, which we can then compare to other samples.
-Inherently, this means that we essentially want to make these data *count-based*, so that we can use statistical models to compare these counts between our experimental conditions of interest.
+Inherently, this means that we want to make these data *count-based*, so that we can use statistical models to compare these counts between our experimental conditions of interest.

 ![](../figures/quant_principle.png)